 AC Bonus (Ex)

 When unarmored and unencumbered, the dancer adds her Charisma bonus (if any) to her AC and her CMD.
 She uses the captivating and confusing movements of the battle dance to evade her foes’ attacks.
 If the dancer gains an attribute bonus to her AC or CMD from some other source, it does not stack.
-In addition, a dancer gains a +1 dodge bonus to AC at 5th level.
+In addition, a dancer gains a +1 bonus to AC and CMD at 5th level.
 This bonus increases by 1 for every five dancer levels thereafter (+2 at 10th, +3 at 15th, and +4 at 20th level).
 This bonus reflects the dancer’s intense training in unarmed and unarmored combat.
 These bonuses to AC apply even against touch attacks or when the dancer is flat-footed.
 She loses these bonuses when she is immobilized or helpless, when she wears armor (dancing scarves are exempt from this), when she carries a shield, or when she carries a medium or heavy load.

 Unarmed Strike (Ex)